claypilat/claypilat.github.io/environment.md

 !> Instances are not available to users when the update is in progress.

 The chosen time and dates for the updates and provided by Microsoft.
+To avoid rush and last moment errors, plan updates in advance with your implementation partner.

-If you miss two updates in a row, then you are forced to do a mandatory update.
+!> If you miss two updates in a row, then you are forced to do a mandatory update.